Digital Nomad Life in Hermanus, South Africa

 What do people find most challenging about the culture in Hermanus?

 "Expats in Hermanus, often find the language barrier to be a significant challenge, as the local languages include Afrikaans and Xhosa, which can be difficult to learn.
 They may also struggle with understanding and adapting to local customs and traditions, which can be very different from their own.
 The pace of life in Hermanus is slower than in many Western countries, which can be frustrating for those used to a faster, more hectic lifestyle.
 Additionally, expats may find the local bureaucracy difficult to navigate, particularly when it comes to matters like obtaining residency permits or dealing with local authorities.
-Finally, while Hermanus is generally safe, crime can be a concern in some areas, and expats may need to take additional precautions to ensure their personal safety," remarked one foreigner who made the move to Hermanus.
+Finally, while Hermanus is generally safe, crime can be a concern in some areas, and expats may need to take additional precautions to ensure their personal safety," said one expat in Hermanus.

 What residency documents or visas did I need if I will be in Hermanus for a while?